argparse documentation Help

 • Optionally newMain function can take a string[] parameter as a second argument.
 Providing such a function will mean that argparse will parse known arguments only and all unknown ones will be passed into the second parameter of newMain function.
 If newMain function doesn’t have such parameter, then argparse will error out if there is an unknown argument provided in command line.

-• Optionally newMain can return a result that can be cast to int.
+• Optionally newMain can return an int.
 In this case, this result will be returned from standard main function.

 Usage examples: